ml-rn/ANN-Guide/book/00-Overview.md

 - bad for identifying new strategies
 - new strategies require combination of multiple RNNs (in line or a graph)

+= Deep Learning

+# Deep Learning

 ## Deep Learning

 - Combination of Neural Networks
-- Most companies use RNNs because they do picture or time-based data stuff anyways
-- Probability-based assumptions for determining results
-- focus on having many tiny (easy to compute) neural networks
+- focus on having many tiny (easy to compute) NNs
-- tiny neural networks aim to exist one specified purpose
+- tiny NNs aim to exist for one specified purpose
+- tiny NNs are connected to other neural networks
+- each NN's purpose has several inputs

 ## Deep Learning

 ![deep-learning](/asset/deep-learning.png)

+## Disadvantages of Deep Learning

+- Shitload of NNs and computation time
+- If used with RNNs complexity gets million-fold real fast

 = Adaptive Neural Networks